 Online tutoring is offered for all courses that involve writing.
-Pieces can be submitted at any time and will be reviewed on a first-come, first-serve basis.
+Pieces can be submitted at any time and will be reviewed on a first-come, first-served basis.
 Your paper will be returned to you with comments within 24-48 hours, excluding weekends and holidays.

 Make sure to allow enough time for your document to be reviewed before its due date.
 Remember to include the topic of your essay and any questions you might have about it.
 Some questions you might ask are:

 How to Submit

 If you're having trouble with math, either general or specific questions, email your questions to firstname.lastname@example.org and Bella Goldenberg will respond.
-She can provide tips and explanations via email, or you can set up an online video conferencing session, through zoom, to review.
+She can provide tips and explanations via email, or you can set up an online video conferencing session, through Zoom, to review.

 How to Submit